att/snappy-tutorial-allinone-ubuntu1604/README.md

 <img src="images/snappy-tutorial-diagram-1.jpg" width="459" height="571">
 </p>

-The tutorial is designed to be used with Ubuntu 16.04.
+The tutorial is designed to be used with Ubuntu 16.04 Virtual Machines.
 That limitation is due to the small Ceph installation that is included.
 It has been verified to work on Openstack and AWS VMs.

 # Installation

-To install and initialize, run the script:
+To install and initialize, download the repository and run the script:

 ```
 ./initialize_snappy_aio